5 Successful Interview Tips: Key Tips to Succeed in a Job Interview

-Millions of jobs posted online but it's difficult to crack one.
+Millions of jobs are posted online but it's difficult to crack one.
 This is the thought that strikes our mind when you start looking for a job.
-Job hunting is a painful process, but if thought well, strategised and acted upon mindfully, it's not that difficult as well.
+Job hunting is a painful process, but if thought well, strategized, and acted upon mindfully, it's not that difficult as well.

-1. Interview and rejections go hand in hand
+1. Interviews and rejections go hand in hand

 Let's start with the most disappointing part of the interview process, Rejection.
 As a job hunter, the most crucial part is understanding two employers turning down your application is not the end of the road.
 The first step of job hunting is to understand the potential employer.